dusklinux/.git_dotfiles_dir/README.md

 Under Desktop options, make sure to select Hyprland.

 Why this method?
 While you can do a minimal setup and run the scripts from the TTY, starting with the Hyprland profile via archinstall makes the process much faster and ensures fewer hiccups.
-If you go the TTY route, one or two scripts might fail—don't worry, you can re-run them after you boot into the environment.
+If you go the TTY route, one or two scripts might fail, don't worry, you can re run them after you boot into the environment.

 Step 2: deploy the Dotfiles